HewlettPackard/oneview-powershell-samples/OneView-ILO-Inventory-FW-Controller-RAID/readme.md

 ```

 ```
-    # Get inventory for All disks ( default)
+    # Get inventory ONLY on Gen10 servers
     .\iLO-Get-Controller-FW-RAID.ps1 -CSVfile ilo.csv

     # Get inventory on ALL servers
     .\iLO-Get-Controller-FW-RAID.ps1 -CSVfile ilo.csv -All:$True

 ```